-This nickname is a good one to partner with a reward to let your parrot know it’s doing a great job.
+This nickname is good to partner with a reward to let the parrot know it’s doing a great job.

 This one’s a little more conversational and is an excellent way to reward a male parrot.

-This word should be easy to learn as you’ll repeat it often when you’re around your parrot.
+This word should be easy to learn as you’ll repeat it often around the parrot.

-Your name’s a good word to teach if ever your parrot needs your attention.
+Your name’s a good word to teach if the parrot needs attention.

 Tricks and Commands

-Before you start teaching your parrot any tricks or commands, teaching them the words associated with them makes life easier and helps your bird pick them up far more easily.
+Before you start teaching the parrot tricks or commands, teaching them the words associated with them makes life easier and helps the bird pick them up far more easily.

-Step-up is one of the easiest tricks to teach, so add this phrase to your parrot’s repertoire to make it easier for your bird to learn.
+Step-up is one of the easiest tricks to teach, so add this phrase to the parrot’s repertoire to make it easier for the bird to learn.

 Parrots don’t have lips, but that doesn’t mean they can’t nuzzle with their beak occasionally.

-“Smooth” is a one-syllable alternative to “gimme kiss” that your parrot may find easier to learn.
+“Smooth” is a one-syllable alternative to “gimme kiss” that the parrot may find easier to learn.

-“Come” can be used in place of “step-up” to teach the same trick if you’d like, or you can use it to encourage your bird to approach you instead of hopping onto your hand.
+“Come” can be used instead of “step-up” to teach the same trick if you’d like, or you can use it to encourage the bird to approach you instead of hopping onto your hand.

-You can train your parrot to say “out” whenever it wants to get out of its cage.
+You can train a parrot to say “out” whenever it wants to leave its cage.

-If your parrot’s had enough for one day, try to teach it a contextual awareness of what “go away” means.
+If a parrot’s had enough for one day, try to teach it a contextual awareness of what “go away” means.

-Teach your parrot to say “home” when it wants to return to its cage or its had enough of being handled.
+Teach a parrot to say “home” when it wants to return to its cage or has had enough of being handled.

-Say “lights” before turning them on to warn your parrot that they’re about to come on.
+Say “lights” before turning them on to warn the parrot that they’re about to come on.

-The same goes for “lights off” to help your parrot understand its bedtime.
+The same goes for “lights off” to help the parrot understand its bedtime.

-It’s not too difficult to get your bird counting, especially when treats are involved.
-Most parrots can only count from one to six, so give these a try first.
+It’s not too difficult to get a bird counting, especially when treats are involved.
+Most parrots can only count from 1 to 6, so try first.

 Teaching the alphabet can help train parrots to speak, which means they already understand the various vocal sounds.

-Encourage your bird to break into a song by commanding “sing.”
+Encourage the bird to break into a song by commanding “sing.”
 You can lead by example with this one by singing a simple tune first.

-Get your parrot moving by saying, “dance.”
-Dance along with your parrot to strengthen your bond.
+Get a parrot moving by saying, “Dance.”
+Dance along with the parrot to strengthen your bond.

 “Disco” works just as well and means it’s party time.

-What better way to bond with your bird than to play games together?
+What better way to bond with the bird than to play games together?
 “Peekaboo” only has three syllables, so teaching shouldn’t be too difficult.

-Peekaboo isn’t the only game you can play with your parrot.
+Peekaboo isn’t the only game you can play with the parrot.
 “Marco Polo” is another fun option.

-Once your parrot knows how to say “polo,” tag it onto “Marco.”
+Once a parrot knows how to say “polo,” tag it onto “Marco.”

-Use this word to command your bird to look up.
-A pointing stick or your finger will help to guide your bird’s head during the training stages.
+Use this word to command the bird to look up.
+A pointing stick or your finger will help guide the bird’s head during training.

-The same goes for getting your bird to look down at the floor.
-Use actions to help your parrot learn.
+The same goes for getting a bird to look down at the floor.
+Use actions to help the parrot learn.

-Teach your parrot to use this phrase when someone’s at the door.
-If your parrot feels extra intelligent, extend this phrase to “someone’s at the door.”
+Teach a parrot to use this phrase when someone’s at the door.
+If the parrot feels extra intelligent, extend this phrase to “someone’s at the door.”

 “Intruder” is a good word to teach if your bird fails to recognize someone at the door.

 There’s nothing worse than leaving the house and forgetting your keys.
-Why not train your parrot to remind you just before you go?
+Why not train a parrot to remind you just before you go?

 The same goes for your wallet if you head out to the shops.

-Encourage your parrot to learn the word “phone” to prevent you from accidentally leaving it behind.
+Encourage a parrot to learn the word “phone” to prevent you from accidentally leaving it behind.

-It’s good to be in tune with your parrot’s wants and needs.
-These words and phrases will help you communicate with your bird more clearly.
+Being in tune with a parrot’s wants and needs is good.
+These words and phrases will help you communicate with the bird more clearly.

-Teaching the word “happy” is a good way to understand your parrot’s mood.
-You could also use a little dance to train your parrot to learn what it means.
+Teaching a bird the word “happy” is a good way to understand the parrot’s mood.
+You could also use a little dance to train the parrot to learn what it means.

-You should also teach your bird to let you know when it feels a bit blue so you can improve its mood.
+You should also teach the bird to let you know when it feels a bit blue so you can improve its mood.

-We hope your bird doesn’t get angry often but train it to say this word so you can avoid issues.
+We hope the bird doesn’t get angry often but train it to say this word so you can avoid issues.

-Encourage your bird to communicate with you if it ever gets too hot.
-This can help you determine whether you need to change the room’s temperature.
+Encourage the bird to communicate with you if it ever gets too hot.
+This can help determine whether you need to change the room’s temperature.